scipy-conference/scipy_proceedings/papers/trai/trai.rst

 As a baseline architecture model, we used the pretrained model from one of the NVIDIA-AI-IOT's repositories: https://github.com/NVIDIA-AI-IOT/trt_pose .
-We used the TensorRT SDK in order to optimize our pretrained model for th Jetson Xavier NX plotform, thus achieving a better performance in our model inference pipeline.
+We used the TensorRT SDK in order to optimize our pretrained model for th Jetson Xavier NX platform, thus achieving a better performance in our model inference pipeline.

 We also used, some of the Robot Operating System's (ROS) tools for retrieving